How To Stop Caring About Things You Can’t Control

 How to stop caring

 You have a few strategies for learning to stop caring about so many things you can't control and reducing your stress.
 One thing you can try is accepting that life is uncertain and recognizing that some unexpected surprises are actually positive.
 In truth, you're just as likely to be surprised by a positive outcome as a negative one.
 You just have to learn to recognize the positive when it happens instead of focusing on the negative all the time.
+Accepting a situation does not mean that you have to like it, rather it means that you stop fighting it.
+And that release you from the suffering.

 Mindfulness and meditation are other strategies that will help.
 Rather than projecting reactions, practice staying in the present moment.
 When your mind is on the present, you aren't worrying about the what if's.
 Stress is harmful to your mental and physical health.
 If you need assistance following these strategies and reducing your stress, contact a mental health professional trained in handling stress.